 Occupational therapists can help some children learn ways to compensate for their muscle problems and thus do daily activities (such as bathing, eating, and dressing) for themselves.
 Or therapists may teach children to use devices that help them do these activities.

 Certain drugs may help.
-Injecting botulinum toxin into muscles prevents those muscles from pulling unevenly on joints and from becoming permanently shortened (called contractures).
-Botulinum, the bacterial toxin that causes botulism, works by paralyzing muscles.
-(It is the same drug that is used to treat wrinkles.)
-Or another drug may be injected into the nerves that stimulate the affected muscles.
+When botulinum toxin is injected into muscles, the muscles are less able to pull unevenly on joints and less likely to become permanently shortened (called contractures).
+Botulinum toxin, the bacterial toxin that causes botulism, works by paralyzing the injected muscles.
+It is the same drug sold as Botox® that is used to treat wrinkles.
+Another drug may be injected into the nerves that stimulate the affected muscles.
 This drug slightly damages the nerves, lessening the muscle's pull on the joint.

-Other drugs are used to lessen spasticity.
-They include baclofen, benzodiazepines (such as diazepam), tizanidine, and sometimes dantrolene, all taken by mouth.
+Other drugs used to lessen spasticity include baclofen, benzodiazepines (such as diazepam), tizanidine, and sometimes dantrolene, all taken by mouth.
 Some children with severe spasticity benefit from an implantable pump that provides a continuous infusion of baclofen into the fluid around the spinal cord.

 Information and counseling are available to parents to help them understand their child's condition and potential and to assist with problems as they arise.
-Loving parental care combined with assistance from public and private agencies, such as community health agencies, health organizations such as the United Cerebral Palsy Association (UCP.org), and vocational rehabilitation organizations, can help children reach their highest potential.
+Loving parental care combined with assistance from public and private agencies, such as community health agencies, health organizations such as United Cerebral Palsy, and vocational rehabilitation organizations, can help children reach their highest potential.